Daesser/ML-classifier-dvc/README.md

-Machine Learning Application for Transport Belt Type Identification based on Image Data
+Machine Learning Application for Type Identification based on Image Data
 ==============================

-This repository contains the code for the thesis:
+Author: Daniel Lam
-Machine Learning Application for Transport Belt Type Identification based on Image Data
+A ML-project with data versioning (dvc).

 ## Requirements